Math 510

 - More basics; famous theorems.

 - §7, historical notes.
-Regarding §7.1, Kruskal's Conjecture is now the famous Robertson–Seymour Graph Minors Theorem.
+Regarding §7.1, Kruskal's Conjecture is now a special case of the famous Robertson–Seymour Graph Minors Theorem, which is part of the Robertson–Seymour graph structure theory.

 - ? – ?